 Uppingham is a reputed destination for its eclectic mix of fabulous antiques shops and fascinating art galleries; including the extensive Goldmark Gallery on Orange Street.
-It’s an excellent location to indulge your love of art and enjoy browsing a wide collection of arts and crafts.
-Peter Barker Fine Art, found in Hopes Yard, exhibits exceptional realistic and impressionistic art.
-Peter is renowned for his stunningly evocative and much sought-after paintings depicting Rutland beautiful county and much of Britain’s sumptuous countryside and waterways.
+You will find numerous other stunning galleries, such as Peter Barker Fine Art, found in Hopes Yard, where exceptional realistic and impressionistic art is exhibited.
+Peter is renowned for his stunningly evocative and much sought-after paintings depicting Rutland’s beautiful county and much of Britain’s sumptuous countryside and waterways.
 To complement his own work, a fine selection of other highly recognised contemporary painters from across Britain and beyond are available.

 Arts for Rutland